centre-for-humanities-computing/text-extrinsic-canon/README.md

 This repository contains code for embeddings, plots and results of our paper:

-"Why Novels (Don't) Break Through: Dynamics of Canonicity in the Danish Modern Breakthrough (1870-1900)" which will be presented at LaTeCH-CLfL at NAACL 2025.
+"Why Novels (Don't) Break Through: Dynamics of Canonicity in the Danish Modern Breakthrough (1870-1900)" which was presented at LaTeCH-CLfL at NAACL 2025.

 ## Useful directions 📌